Back to School- The Battle of the Lunches!

-With the issue of daily lunches on my mind, I have come up with a solution that makes everyone in our house happy.
+With the issue of daily back to school lunches on my mind, I have come up with a solution that makes everyone in our house happy.
 And, I am going to share it with you as it addresses all of the inherent problems with lunch making.

 Self-Serve Lunch Bins!

 These are bins that are in my fridge and pantry, filled with mom-approved lunch options I pick up at Publix, like the NEW Mott’s 100% Juice Pouches, Apple Sauce Pouches, and Apple Sauce Cups, that the kids get to select from to make their own lunches.